TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 Each of this function can be configured by condition expression where we can use three parameters:

-* `subprocess: boolean` - if true then condition match only subprocess, by default ignored
+* `fragment: boolean` - if true then condition match only fragment, by default ignored
 * `archived: boolean` - if true then condition match only archived, by default ignored
 * `type: allof / oneof` - information about that checked will be only one condition or all conditions